AI Evaluation Metrics: Measuring Model Quality

 Evaluation (Evals)

-Systematically testing an AI system to measure how well it performs on specific tasks or criteria.
+Systematically testing an AI system to measure how well it performs on specific tasks, criteria, or safety requirements.

 Related Guides